top of page

 • exertion8

-How ojas is balanced in Ayurveda
+How to Balance Ojas in Ayurveda

 As you can see, it's essential to keep ojas balanced within your body.
-Here are some practices that help keep ojas balanced:

 a woman peacefully focusing on her meal